-There are three effects if an applicant fails to pay the program fee: (1) If the program fee is not paid within 20 calendar days after the due date, the parent company will be placed on a publicly available arrears list.
+There are three effects if an applicant fails to pay the program fee within 20 calendar days after the due date: (1) The parent company will be placed on a publicly available arrears list.
 (2) Any ANDA submitted by the applicant or its affiliates will not be received.
-(3) All drugs marketed pursuant to any abbreviated new drug application held by such applicant or an affiliate of such applicant shall be deemed misbranded.
+(3) All drugs marketed pursuant to any ANDA held by such applicant or an affiliate of such applicant shall be deemed misbranded.

-Yes, discontinued ANDAs are still considered approved ANDAs for user fee purposes unless these ANDAs are officially withdrawn.
+Yes, discontinued ANDAs are still considered approved for user fee purposes unless the ANDAs are officially withdrawn.

 If Company A that has 4 approved ANDAs is affiliated with Company B that has 16 approved ANDAs, can they pay a small and medium fee?
 Or, must they pay one large fee?

-If Company A and B are affiliated, then they must pay one large fee.
+Since Company A and B are affiliated, their portfolio includes 20 ANDAs and they, therefore, must pay one large fee.
 According to 21 U.S.C. § 379j-42(b)(2)(E), if a person has affiliates, a single program fee shall be assessed.

 If two companies are affiliated, does the parent company have to pay the program fee or can the affiliate pay the fee?